nikhilrayaprolu/yacy_grid_mcp/docs/installation/installation_ibm_bluemix_kubernetes.md

-## Installing loklak on Bluemix with Docker
+## Installing Yacy on Bluemix with Docker

 1. Install docker on your system